 - Advisor-Managed Models

 - Outside Portfolio Managers

 - Frontier Portfolios – Managed by Frontier Asset Mgmt

-- Occasionally other managers, including many options on the CAAP platform – my fee remains the same, theirs varies
+- Occasionally other managers, including many on the CAAP platform – our fee remains the same, theirs varies

-This is a smaller part of my business revenue – it is a good fit when there is not an appropriate fee-based option.
-In this capacity I am held to the standard of making suitable recommendations.
-These products (insurance products and mutual funds) have built-in commissions that are paid to me by the company involved, rather than as a disclosed fee.
+This is a smaller part of our business revenue – it is a good fit when there is not an appropriate fee-based option.
+In this capacity we are held to the standard of making suitable recommendations.
+These products (insurance products and mutual funds) have built-in commissions that are paid to us by the company involved, rather than as a disclosed fee.
 Some examples of this business are:

 - Insurance sales – Life, Long-term care, and disability insurance